-Water demand has reached 55 litres per second.
-Residents are urged to reduce water use especially irrigation use for the next two hours.
+If water demand reaches 55 litres per second.
+Residents are urged to reduce water use especially irrigation use for the following two hours.
 This will ensure the network continues to supply water at good pressure and to meet the requirements for firefighting.

-The need to limit irrigation is going to become particularly important in the next few weeks.
-The aquifer level is dropping quite quickly now that Wairau River flows are very low.
-The aquifer at the Renwick supply bores is dropping about 100 mm per day.
-At this rate within 10 days we will have to reduce the volume of water being taken from the wells.
-When this occurs water demand will not be able to exceed 50 litres per second during the peak periods.
+The need to limit irrigation becomes particularly important during summer after very hot days.
+The aquifer level will drop as Wairau River flows get low, generally at flows below 20 cubic metres per second.
+As the aquifer level drops in reaction to low river flows we have to reduce the volume of water being taken from the wells.
+When this occurs water demand will not be able to exceed 50 litres per second during peak periods.
 If it does the reservoirs will probably run dry leaving Renwick with no water.

-Residents are urged to voluntarily limit their use of water for irrigation to avoid this and the necessity for imposed water restrictions.
+Residents are urged to voluntarily limit their use of water for irrigation at these times to avoid this and the necessity for imposed water restrictions.

 Water supply updates via the Antenno App

 We now have a new way of keeping you in touch with water supply updates.
 We’ll be using an app called Antenno, which is free to download.

 How do I know if I should irrigate?

 During dry periods we will publish an alert on this web site to show if and when limits are exceeded.
 We will also publish this notification on the Antenno app.
 We would then encourage residents to look for this information during very hot afternoons before they commence irrigating or not.